buvis/docs/src/catalogue/node-red.md

 ## Description

-Node-RED is low-code programming for event-driven applications
+Node-RED is low-code programming for event-driven applications.

 ## k8 at home search